What Is SoFi?

 Are SoFi mortgages a scam?

 SoFi mortgages are legit.
 Like any lender there is fine print.
 SoFi mortgages have low rates, or more specifically “competitive rates.”
 What that means is up to the company and depends upon you and your credit score.
-The big print says SoFi member save $500 on your mortgage or refinance processing fees.
+The big print says SoFi members save $500 on their mortgage or refinance processing fees.
 The fine print says you MAY qualify for a discount on mortgage fees.